xtendui/xtendui/src/gatsby/markdown/core/link/index.md

   </demovanilla>
 </demo>

-On containers use `.text--inverse` to have white links.
+On containers use `.text-inverse` to have white links.

 <demo>
   <demovanilla src="inline/core/link/inverse">